 Life can be challenging.
 Self-care doesn't have to be.

-Twice a month I’ll send you free self-care resources and practices so you can find the ones that work best for you without the stress of figuring it out on your own.
+Twice a month you’ll get an e-mail with free self-care resources and practices so you can find the ones that work best for you without the stress of figuring it out on your own.

 What is self-care?